ianubos/shopify-ec/README.md

   utilities here
 ```

-### Still considering...
+## Still remains undecided...
-- Do I need to use UI frameworks like Material UI or Ant Design?
+- Any UI frameworks like Material UI or Ant Design?
-- How to update items information?
-Nextjs being built at the build time.
+- How to update items information while running the app?
+Next.js being built at the build time.
-- How to get tags by collection at first?
+- How to get tags by collection?